ahotchkin/react-fitness-backend/dev-log.md

 - [x] Add field to search for exercises by date
 - [x] When user adds/updates exercise for a date other than today, take them to the exercise date

+Thursday, 10/1
+- [x] When user refreshes /meals/:mealId/foods, re-render same page (currently rendering /foods even though URL doesn’t change)
+    * Had to add getMeals to FoodsContainer and call in componentDidMount to have access to meals at all times
+- [x] Fix bug when adding mealFoods to diary
+    * Since diary date was added, user was no longer able to go from diary > add food to meal > add food to database > add food to meal > diary
+    * Bug has been fixed and user can now add foods to meals after adding food to database

 <h5>Remaining To Dos</h5>
 <i>Required</i>